MohammadFzli/mfzli-js-projects/readme.md

-# calculator written in JS
+# Capitalization of English letters written in JS

 This project is an English lowercase to uppercase converter written in JavaScript written, which is part B of Exercise(23) of Bootcamp 1402